Iceland Black Lava Fields Visitors Center

 Iceland

-Iceland is a land of sharp physical contrast, born of diverging tectonic plates and a celebration of the space “in-between.”
-Subterranean volcanic fissures have created an engaging diversity of opposing landscapes, ranging from barren highlands and deep green fjords to glacial lagoons and beautiful lava fields.
+Conceived as a design competition entry, Iceland Black Lava Fields Visitor Center reflects a thoughtful exploration of landscape, ecotourism, and experiential design rooted in the dramatic contrasts of Iceland’s Dimmuborgir lava fields.
+Iceland is a land shaped by opposing forces—born from diverging tectonic plates and defined by the beauty of the space in-between.
+Subterranean volcanic fissures have created a remarkable diversity of landscapes, from barren highlands and deep green fjords to glacial lagoons and expansive lava fields.

 The design brief and existing site creates opportunities for improvement.
 The prompted dropoff area sits at the top of a hill, which visually pollutes the area, while simultaneously forcing an inefficient back and forth traffic flow between visitor center and parking.
 The current modest visitor center sits in a remote location, separated from both parking and existing Lava Field trails.
 This disconnect not only affects the geography of the site, but the visitor’s experience as they traverse it.
 The proposed solution efforts to provide an experience that starts the moment a visitor parks their car.
 This proposed path is tucked into the topography to reinforce the idea of a low-impact intervention that, while moving visitors through the site in an interesting and purposeful way, leaves a large portion of the earth untouched.
 Rather than focusing all of the program into one structure situated between parking and Lava Fields, the team split the various functions along the trail to create a cohesive experience throughout the journey.
 Each redirection in the path introduces a programmatic intervention, coordinating with the existing geography, geology, and topography to best serve its respective purpose.